 Section 1: Introduction

 When the United States purchased Louisiana from France in 1803, no one knew exactly what the landscape, weather, plants and animals, or people were like.
-President Thomas Jefferson, a scientist with interests in all things zoological, botanical, and human, sent two energetic and competent men to explore Louisiana.
-Meriwether Lewis and William Clark led the expedition, called the Corps of Discovery.
+President Thomas Jefferson, a scientist with interests in all things zoological, botanical, and human, sent two energetic and competent men, Meriwether Lewis and William Clark, to explore Louisiana.
+Lewis and Clark led the expedition, called the Corps of Discovery.
 They had orders to collect samples, make maps, and meet all the tribes of the Missouri River.

 Lewis and Clark were ordered to forge diplomatic relationships with the American Indian nations of the Upper Missouri.
 Lewis and Clark were to tell the tribes that they were part of the United States now and that they owed their loyalty to the President.
 They were to be peaceful with other tribes and the United States.
 The tribes were invited to trade with St. Louis merchants, rather than merchants from Canada.